OISF/suricata/examples/plugins/README.md

 A minimal capture plugin that can be used as a template, but also used for testing capture plugin loading and registration in CI.

+## zabbix

+An app-layer plugin for Zabbix protocol.